pmean/build-website/text/07/RevisingDefinitions.md

 > -   How to calculate a t-statistic.
 > -   How to calculate a weighted mean.
 >
-> I\'d also like to show how to draw various graphic displays.
+> I'd also like to show how to draw various graphic displays.
 >
 > -   How to draw a boxplot.
 > -   How to draw a control chart.